SHA-1 Hash Generator & Verifier

 - To verify a hash, switch to the 'Verify' tab and enter the hash to compare.

-- Use the 'Compare Hashes' button to check if the hashes match.
+- Use the 'Verify Hash' button to check if the hashes match.

 - Copy the generated hash to clipboard or download it as a file.